brianrobles204/Music-Integration/README.md

 ## Music Integration Extension
 Integrate your music with the Gnome Shell.

-This extension listens to Dbus MPRIS and automatically looks for players.<br/>
-It automatically adds an icon to the Gnome panel when it finds a music player; you have access to basic controls there.<br/>
-It will also notify you when the song changes, and you can also control the player through the notifications and message tray.<br/>
+This extension listens to Dbus MPRIS and automatically looks for players.
+It then adds an icon to the Gnome panel when it finds a music player; you have access to basic controls there.It also notifies you when the song changes, and you can also control the player through the notifications and message tray too. <br/>
-Either option is configurable.
+Options are configurable.

 ### Screenshot
 ![Screenshot](https://github.com/brianrobles204/Music-Integration/raw/master/screenshot.png)

 ### Installation